What Is Luther Campbell's Net Worth?

 This new album proved to be the subject of considerable controversy.
 An undercover police officer purchased a copy of the album in 1988, and the record store owner was held liable for the alleged obscenity of the music.
 Although the charges were eventually dropped against the record store owner, the incident prompted Luther to create a clean version of the album.

 2 Live Crew then moved ahead with a third album in 1989, "As Nasty As They Wanna Be."
-By this point, the 2 Live Crew were a well-known presence throughout the United States, and the album quickly reached double-platinum status.
+By this point, 2 Live Crew was a well-known presence throughout the United States, and the album quickly reached double-platinum status.
 Although this was their most commercially successful album yet, it also became 2 Live Crew's most controversial.
 In 1990, the United States District Court for the Southern District of Florida determined that the album was "legally obscene."

 In 1990, Campbell followed up with "Banned in the U.S.A," an album that was, for the most part, a solo effort under the MC name Luke Skyywalker (although it was later credited as a 2 Live Crew album).
 Thanks to singles like "Do the Bart," this album reached the top 20 on the charts.
-The album also contained the song "F*** Martinez," which was a reference to then-Governer Bob Martinez – a man who had encouraged law enforcement officers to arrest record shop owners selling music by the 2 Live Crew.
+The album also contained the song "F*** Martinez," which was a reference to then-Governer Bob Martinez – a man who had encouraged law enforcement officers to arrest record shop owners selling music by 2 Live Crew.

-In 1991, the 2 Live Crew released "Sports Weekend: As Nasty as They Wanna Be, Pt.
+In 1991, 2 Live Crew released "Sports Weekend: As Nasty as They Wanna Be, Pt.
 2."
-This would prove to be the last album released by the original members of the 2 Live Crew.
+This would prove to be the last album released by the original members of 2 Live Crew.
 In 1992, Campbell released "I Got S*** on My Mind," which was his first official solo album.
-In 1993, he followed up with the album "In the Nude," and in 1994 he released "Freak for Life."
+In 1993, he followed up with the album "In the Nude," and in 1994, he released "Freak for Life."
 This latest effort proved to be his least successful album yet.

 In 1995, Campbell's record label, Luke Records, Inc., went bankrupt.
 In 1996, he released another solo album called "Uncle Luke."
 This proved to be more successful, but his follow-up with "Changin' the Game" in 1997 was a complete flop – with the exception of having a high-charting single in "Raise the Roof."